geoff-project/coi-utils/docs/guide/gym_utils.rst

     >>> loss
     1.0

-And using it in a :class:`~coi:gym.Env` might look like this:
+And using it in an `~gym.Env` might look like this:

 .. code-block:: python